-That is a question that seems to come up a lot so I figure I’d help folks out with some scenarios and when it might be a good time to start thinking about paying down debt, or trying to eliminate debt completely.
+That is a question that seems to come up a lot so I figure I’d help folks out with some scenarios and when it might be a good time to start thinking about when to pay down debt, or trying to eliminate debt completely.
 When should we think about paying down debt?
 Here are some simple examples of when you should think about paying down debt:

 You are using Pay Day Loans

 OK, so you have got yourself into a hard place for some reason (although the ads that are out now with the person justifying their use of these services are a bit disconcerting), so now would be an excellent time to put together a plan to get rid of your debts, or maybe you should talk to a Credit Councillor of some kind (there are many not for profit folks out there).
 This is absolutely time when you should think about your debts, whether you can pay them off, and if you can, start paying them off.

 You are carrying Commercial Debt on your Credit Cards

 Your credit card is a bad place to be carrying debt, given the rates many charge (especially if they are commercial cards like the HSBC Card, or the Sears card or the like) are really crazy.
 Figure out why you have all this debt on your credit card, and put together a plan to pay off this debt as soon as possible, this is an excellent time to pay off debt.